decretist/ICMCL17/proceedings/ICMCL17.markdown

     1493–503.

 [^2]: This research could usefully be expanded to include the rubrics
-    and canons, and I have the workflow in place to do so.
-But the workload required to expand the corpus to include the canons would realistically require some level of grant funding.
+    and canons, and I have made preparations to do so.
+The work required to expand the corpus to include the canons themselves would realistically require grant funding.

 [^3]: MAchine Learning for LanguagE Toolkit
     Andrew Kachites McCallum, “MALLET: A Machine Learning for Language